MinecraftForge/Documentation/docs/gettingstarted/structuring.md

     # A version range to match for said mod loader - for regular FML @Mod it will be the forge version
     # Forge for 1.16.5 is version 36
     loaderVersion="[36,)"
-    # The license for you mod.
-This is mandatory metadata and allows for easier comprehension of your redistributive properties.
+    # The license for your mod.
+This is mandatory and allows for easier comprehension of your redistributive properties.
     # Review your options at https://choosealicense.com/.
 All rights reserved is the default copyright stance, and is thus the default here.
-    license="All rights reserved"
+    license="All Rights Reserved"
     # A URL to refer people to when problems occur with this mod
     issueTrackerURL="github.com/MinecraftForge/MinecraftForge/issues"
     # If the mods defined in this file should show as separate resource packs